sedol1339/files/abstracts.md

 Ioffe, S. (2017).
 Batch Renormalization: Towards Reducing Minibatch Dependence in Batch-Normalized Models. arXiv, 1702.03275.
 Retrieved from https://arxiv.org/abs/1702.03275v2

+Jain, P., Kakade, S. M., Kidambi, R., Netrapalli, P., & Sidford, A. (2017).
+Accelerating Stochastic Gradient Descent For Least Squares Regression. arXiv, 1704.08227.
+Retrieved from https://arxiv.org/abs/1704.08227v2

+    - We discuss least squares regression as a special case of stochastic approximation where we have access to a stochastic first order oracle (stochastic gradient)
+    - We rethink what acceleration (momentum?) has to offer when working with a stochastic gradient
+    - We propose an accelerated stochastic gradient method (ASGD)
+    - This paper presents the first known provable analysis of the claim that fast gradient methods are stable when dealing with statistical errors, in contrast to previous negative results

 Jastrzębski, S., Kenton, Z., Arpit, D., Ballas, N., Fischer, A., Bengio, Y., & Storkey, A. (2017).
 Three Factors Influencing Minima in SGD. arXiv, 1711.04623.
 Retrieved from https://arxiv.org/abs/1711.04623v3

     - We investigate the previously proposed approximation of SGD by a stochastic differential equation (SDE)